Understanding & Applying GAAP for Nonprofits: FAQ Guide

 - Principle of Materiality: Financial reports fully disclose an organization's financial situation.

-- Principle of Utmost Good Faith: Everyone involved in the accounting process is assumed to be acting honestly.
+- Principle of Utmost Good Faith: Everyone involved in accounting processes is assumed to be acting honestly.

-These principles apply to all types of organizations, but they’re especially useful for nonprofits because, like nonprofit accounting in general, one of their main purposes is to promote accountability.
+These principles apply to all types of organizations, but they're especially useful for nonprofits like yours because they're designed to promote accountability.

 Who developed GAAP?